 The 510(k) process can feel overwhelming, and a single misstep can lead to costly delays that stall your product launch.
-One of the most common mistakes companies make is choosing the wrong predicate device—the existing device you compare yours to.
+One of the most common mistakes is choosing the wrong predicate device—the existing device you compare yours to.
 This foundational error can derail your entire application before the FDA even begins a deep review.
 This guide is designed to help you avoid these frequent pitfalls.
-We’ll walk you through how to prepare a strong 510(k) submission that anticipates the FDA’s questions and presents your device in the clearest possible light.
-You’ll learn the strategies for a smoother review, from building a solid case for substantial equivalence to preparing thorough documentation.
+We’ll show you how to prepare a strong new device submission that anticipates the FDA’s questions, builds a solid case for substantial equivalence, and presents your device in the clearest possible light.

 Key Takeaways